How you benefit from value-based care

 - There’s care coordination and integration.

-- Your treatment plan is based on the best available evidence and is truly needed.
+- Your treatment plan only includes what’s truly needed and is based on the best available evidence.

 The difference between value-based care and fee-for-service

-With fee-for-service, physicians may not be paid for talking about the patient’s case with a specialist, or for following up with a specialist after providing a referral.
-In addition, a specialist may have little motivation to talk about their findings with the primary care physician.
+With fee-for-service, doctors may not be paid for talking about the patient’s case with a specialist, or for following up with a specialist after providing a referral.
+In addition, a specialist may have little motivation to talk about their findings with the primary care doctor.

 These gaps in communication can cause information that should be shared, to be lost.
 That can lead to care that’s incomplete, which means a poor result for the patient.